Cascaded Multi-Scale Attention for Enhanced Multi-Scale Feature Extraction and Interaction with Low-Resolution Images: Attention Mechanism for Low-Resolution Inputs

 In various tasks including pose estimation, it's widely acknowledged that enabling multi-scale feature extraction and interaction between different scale features is crucial for achieving high-precision inference.
 In existing architectures, the multi-scale space is typically generated by simply downsampling the feature maps.
 However, this method poses a challenge when the input image resolution is low, as downsampling leads to a substantial reduction in the resolution of the resulting feature maps, leading to a considerable loss of information\footnote{Regardless of the input resolution, stage-wise integration of spatial information via downsampling, which is fundamental to CNN-ViT hybrids, remains effective.
 The discussion above addresses a different aspect, focusing on the multi-scale feature processing {\em within} each processing stage in CNN-ViT hybrids.}.

-To overcome this challenge, our study aims to devise an effective method for handling multi-scale feature maps without relying on downsampling.
+To overcome this challenge, our study aims to devise an effective method to support multi-scale feature extraction and interaction without downsampling.
 We approach this goal by enhancing the attention mechanism in CNN-ViT hybrids.
+As illustrated in Fig.~\ref{fig:cmsa}c, our CMSA partitions attention heads into groups with distinct window sizes and processes them sequentially, forming multi-scale receptive fields and enabling directional cross-scale feature fusion.
+In contrast to single-scale ViT attention \cite{alexey2021ViT}, SwinT's uniform local-window attention \cite{liu2021swin}, and the token-merging hybrid-scale attention of Shunted/SG-Former \cite{ren2022shunted, ren2023sgformer} shown in Fig. \ref{fig:cmsa_fea}, this design avoids spatial resolution reduction during feature fusion, thereby preserving fine spatial details under low-resolution inputs.